europarl/open-data-beta-testing/README.md

 6. Plenary session documents: Documents related to the activities in Plenary of the European Parliament, containing agendas, minutes (incl. results of votes), verbatim reports of proceedings (debates).
 7. Parliamentary questions: Parliamentary questions and answers, containing oral questions, written questions, interpellations, etc.

-Samples of these datasets are available from the [`data`](./data/) folder of this repository, available in the following formats: RDF (Turtle, RDF/XML, JSON-LD) and CSV.
+Samples of these datasets are available from the [`data`](./data/) folder of this repository, available in RDF (Turtle).
+CSV and JSON-LD versions will be also made available later.

 ### Management of multilingualism